Quisui/stanbridge-api/README.md

 # Resources not customized at this moment
 # No swagger added but I've that implementation here for example [check]()
 # Php insights Scores to ensure best quality code

+# IDE Helper Generator for Laravel
+This package generates helper files that enable your IDE to provide accurate autocompletion.
+Generation is done based on the files in your project, so they are always up-to-date.